felixlu/awesome-stars/topics.md

 - [msgbyte/tianji](https://github.com/msgbyte/tianji) - Tianji: Insight into everything, Website Analytics + Uptime Monitor + Server Status. not only another GA alternatives
 - [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - Openpanel is an open-source web and product analytics platform that combines the power of Mixpanel with the ease of Plausible and one of the best Google Analytics replacements.
 - [mikeckennedy/umami-python](https://github.com/mikeckennedy/umami-python) - Umami Analytics Client for Python #pypackage
-- [umami-software/umami](https://github.com/umami-software/umami) - Umami is a modern, privacy-focused alternative to Google Analytics.
+- [umami-software/umami](https://github.com/umami-software/umami) - Umami is a modern, privacy-focused analytics platform.
+A better, open-source alternative to Google Analytics, Mixpanel and Amplitude.
 - [explorerhq/sql-explorer](https://github.com/explorerhq/sql-explorer) - SQL reporting that Just Works.
 Fast, simple, and confusion-free.
 Write and share queries in a delightful SQL editor, with AI assistance.
 - [getredash/redash](https://github.com/getredash/redash) - Make Your Company Data Driven.
 Connect to any data source, easily visualize, dashboard and share your data.
 - [trinodb/trino](https://github.com/trinodb/trino) - Official repository of Trino, the distributed SQL query engine for big data, formerly known as PrestoSQL (https://trino.io)